 Spasms.
 They wake you up at night.
 They throw you out of your chair.
 They make transfers dangerous and sleep impossible.
 They're painful, exhausting, and unpredictable.
 And yet β€” they're also a sign that your nervous system is alive below your injury, and for many people with incomplete injuries, they coexist with function in complicated ways.

-This covers what causes spasms, every treatment option, and practical knowledge from people who've been managing spasticity for years.
+This covers what causes spasms, every treatment option, and what people who've managed spasticity for years have learned.

 What Spasticity Actually Is